-- A Bronze Award is presented to pupils who have 13-23 Charter Achievements.
-The pupil will receive a certificate. - A Silver Award is presented to pupils who have 24-34 Charter Achievements.
-The pupil will receive a certificate and a pin badge. - A Gold Award is presented to pupils who have 35-45 Charter Achievements.
-The pupil will receive a certificate, a pin badge and meeting with the Assistant Principal. - A Platinum Award is presented to pupils who have 46 or more Charter Achievements.
-The pupil will receive a certificate, pin badge and meeting with the Headteacher.
+- A Bronze Award is presented to pupils who have 11-20 Charter Achievements.
+The pupil will receive a certificate and a badge. - A Silver Award is presented to pupils who have 21-32 Charter Achievements.
+The pupil will receive a certificate and a badge. - A Gold Award is presented to pupils who have 32-40 Charter Achievements.
+The pupil will receive a certificate, a badge and meeting with the Assistant Principal. - A Platinum Award is presented to pupils who have 41 or more Charter Achievements.
+The pupil will receive a certificate, badge and meeting with the Headteacher.